riftadi/dragonsarena/README.md

 Dragons Arena employs Trailing State Synchronization [^1] algorithm to synchronize action messages between peer-to-peer servers.

 The basic design of this game is depicted in the following image.
+A more comprehensive design is available in the [design document](DESIGN.md).

 ![Classes design of Dragons Arena](img/da_design.png)